ContextLab/knowledge-map-renders/README.md

 **To adjust the camera:**

 1. Open `data/camera_settings.blend` in Blender
-2. Select the `MainCamera` object and adjust its position, or move the `CameraTarget` empty to change where the camera looks
+2. Select the `MainCamera` object and adjust its position or other properties, and move the `CameraTarget` to change where the camera looks
 3. Use **View → Cameras → Active Camera** (or press `Numpad 0`) to preview the camera view
 4. Save the file when satisfied with the camera position
 5. Run `./render.sh` - camera settings are automatically loaded from the .blend file